Keith Wilbur is in his 15th year directing both the men’s and women’s water polo programs at Santa Clara University.

 Following an outstanding playing career, which included a brief stint as a member of the US National Team and competing in the 1997 World University Games in Sicily, Italy, he moved into coaching, getting his start at his high school alma mater Menlo School.
 Wilbur coached four high school All-Americans and led the team to the CCS Championship game three times in his four years at Menlo.
 Before his arrival, Menlo had never won a CCS playoff match.

-Wilbur is a 1996 honors graduate of Princeton University, earning his degree in Economics.
+Wilbur is a 1996 honors graduate of Princeton University, earning his degree in economics.
+He helped the Tigers win three Ivy League Championships as team captain and goalie.